-Scientists at the University of Montreal (UdeM) are reporting that excessive amounts of television and social media are having a negative impact on the mental health of teenagers.
-The study demonstrated that the more time adolescents spent on social media or in front of the television, the more severe their symptoms of depression became within the same year.
+Scientists at the University of Montreal (UdeM) are reporting that excessive amounts of television and social media have a negative impact on the mental health of teenagers.
+The study reveals that the more time adolescents spent on social media or in front of the television, the more severe their symptoms of depression became within the same year.

-The findings also indicated that social media, in particular, may further promote depressive symptoms in those who are already experiencing depression.
-Internet browsing, video gaming, and other types of computer use were also examined by the researchers, but did not predict depression.
+The findings also indicate that social media, in particular, may further promote depressive symptoms in those who are already experiencing depression.
+Internet browsing, video gaming, and other types of computer activities analyzed by the team did not predict depression.

 “Our research reveals that increased time spent using some forms of digital media in a given year predicts depressive symptoms within that same year,” said study senior author Dr. Patricia Conrod.
 “Early identification of vulnerability to depression gives clinicians and parents a large window of time in which to intervene.
 Regulating teens’ social media and television use might be one way to help young people manage depressed mood or vulnerability to depressive symptoms.”

 After testing three theories that may explain the link, the researchers found no evidence to suggest that screen time affected adolescent depression by reducing their involvement in physical activities.
 On the other hand, they found that exposure to media outlets which promote upward social comparisons was strongly tied to declining self-esteem, which could explain the depressive symptoms.

 Study lead author Elroy Boers is post-doctoral researcher in the Department of Psychiatry at UdeM.

 “Social media and television are forms of media that frequently expose adolescents to images of others operating in more prosperous situations, such as other adolescents with perfect bodies and a more exciting or rich lifestyle,” said Boers.